richelbilderbeek/k3reviews/K3Faq.md

 ### Mark

+Josje Huisman is the one of the three who wanted stop.
+If it were just her, I wouldn't it mind at all.
+That would give Kathleen Aerts the perfect opportunity to return to K3 or they would just get another girl.
+But, unfortunately, all three girls will be replaced.
+I think that's stupid.
+Why should Karen Damen and Kristel Verbeke be replaced if only Josje Huisman wants to stop?
+Back in 2009 when Kathleen Aerts quit, Karen Damen and Kristel Verbeke also continued to be members.

+Now I am really curious about the new members and how their shows, films, videoclips and songs will turn out.

 ### Richel

 Personally, I don't mind: it has never been about the actual girls for me, but the lyrics.
 And new lyrics will be written.
 So, for me, nothing is lost.
 Additionally, I took the opportunity to apply for one of the three K3 position (although I assume I won't make it).